AP FACT CHECK: Trump misrepresents facts on China’s currency

 Trump has been making a charge of currency manipulation since the 2016 presidential campaign, even promising to take action against China right after taking office.

 His administration took it to the next level Monday, formally labeling China a currency manipulator after China allowed its currency, the yuan, to fall below the seven yuan-to-$1 level for the first time in 11 years.
 It was also the first time the Treasury Department put China on the currency blacklist since 1994.
 The designation could pave the way for more U.S. sanctions against China.

 Trump’s latest complaint in tweets earlier Monday came after the dramatic drop in the yuan.

 TRUMP: “China dropped the price of their currency to an almost a historic low.
 It’s called ‘currency manipulation.’
 Are you listening Federal Reserve?
 This is a major violation which will greatly weaken China over time!”

 TRUMP: “Historic currency manipulation by China.”

 THE FACTS: Trump is correct to be worried that China may decide to use its currency as a weapon in its ongoing trade war with the United States.
-But it is Trump’s own Treasury Department which had failed to cite China as a currency manipulator in five reports it had issued since Trump took office.
+But it is Trump’s own Treasury Department which had failed to cite China as a currency manipulator in five reports it had issued since Trump took office in January 2017.
 Treasury’s move on Monday came in a press release as opposed to a regular currency report issued every six months.